johnnieclapper/Captain-Consents-Cookie-Manager/README.md

+# Captain Consent's Cookie Manager
-# Captain-Consents-Cookie-Manager - cookie consent pop-up made easy
+cookie consent pop-up made easy

 We are open sourcing the project step by step.
 It is not complete yet but will be in a few days.
 Feel free to get in touch if you need any help or if you have suggestions ion improvements.